Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 ✓ Third-party testedIFOS Certified

-Excellent omega-3 content per serving with slightly better pricing than Nordic Naturals.
+Excellent omega-3 content per serving with meaningfully better pricing than Nordic Naturals at the 200-tsp bottle size.
 The vitamin A content (850mcg RAE) per tsp is moderate and manageable for most adults.

 Dosing